 Holocaust, and Family History

-BECAUSE OF EVA combines World War II and Holocaust history with online as well as old-fashioned family tree research and issues of divorce including the breakdown of family ties.
+BECAUSE OF EVA combines World War II and Holocaust history with genealogical research following two generations of divorce and separations, which caused the breakdown of family ties.

 Here's what Arthur Kurzweil, well-known genealogist and author of books about Jewish genealogy and history, says about BECAUSE OF EVA:

 "Most family histories are treasures for those who find their ancestors....
 But... every once in a while, another sort of book emerges... a book that is both the story of one family and Every Family; a book that is written with artistry and with the talents of a gifted storyteller; a book that is truly a reflection of the unfolding of Jewish experience, of human experience.
 In BECAUSE OF EVA, all is seen though the eyes and experience of one driven writer and researcher -- Susan J. Gordon -- who understands the profound secrets of family history research and who is able to show that genealogy is not merely names and dates ... but is the foundation of history and human experience itself.

 "BECAUSE OF EVA is a profoundly moving story.
 And it is also a story within a story.
 And even a story within a story within a story.
 But Gordon knows that this is the nature of life itself, and she captures it with her superb prose.
 She also knows how to use language to approach the indescribable, and the window she offers her readers is very real, often painful, and also amazingly generous.